eruditelite/picapture/README.md

 ## Overview ##

-I just have a ZWO ASI120MC-S to play with so far.
-For this camera, I'm planning on using the ZWO SDK on a raspberry pi.
+I have two ZWO cameras, the ASI120MC-S and the ASI294MC.
+For these cameras, I am planning on using the ZWO SDK on a raspberry pi.
 That being the case, install the SDK!
 For my build system, put the ASI_linux_mac_SDK* directory extracted from the downloaded SDK (see https://www.zwoastro.com/downloads/developers) in /opt.
 For example,